WritingPanda/car_wash_yeah/README.md

 If the customer has a truck that is too muddy, the application will increase the price by $2.

 If the customer's truck bed is down, the application will not accept the transaction and notify the user that the vehicle is unacceptable at the car wash.

+## Testing

+There is a _severe_ lack of testing in this application, which is something I do want to cover in the future.
+Testing for Django is pretty robust, so I am looking forward to diving into it and writing tests against the application.